 Our 2019 Tea Tour in China, guided by Shunan Teng, will introduce you to the exciting world of Chinese Tea in-person.

-Our tea trip visit will take place during the height of the 2019 Spring plucking season, which is an exciting time for anyone who has interest in Tea.
+Our tea trip visit will take place during the peak of the 2019 Spring plucking season, which is an exciting time for anyone who has interest in tea.

 The knowledge you will acquire from our tea tour is potentially more valuable than years of reading books and blogs.